State of Origin series: Broadcasting

 Within Australia, Nine Network is the main broadcaster for the series, with replays airing on Fox Sports.
-The series is also broadcast on radio by ABC Grandstand.
+The series is also broadcast on radio by ABC Radio Grandstand.

 Setanta Sports broadcasts live matches in Asia.
 In the United States, Fox Soccer televised all matches live using the Nine feed since 2011, with the coverage moving to Fox Sports 2 when Fox Soccer was discontinued in August 2013.
 Sky Sports broadcasts live coverage of State of Origin in the UK.

-Roy and HG's State of Origin commentary was once broadcast on Australian youth radio network Triple J. This broadcast was presented by the characters "Rampaging" Roy Slaven and HG Nelson (played by John Doyle and Greig Pickhaver), who commentated the game with a unique comedic style.
+Roy and HG's State of Origin commentary was once broadcast on Australian youth radio network Triple J. This broadcast was presented by the characters "Rampaging" Roy Slaven and HG Nelson (played by John Doyle and Greig Pickhaver), who commentated the game with a comedic style.
 Roy and HG's broadcasts began in the late 1980s and continued until 2008.
 Roy and HG moved from Triple J to radio network Triple M in 2009, at which point the duo ceased their State of Origin commentary.